tmaturi/tahanimaturi/research.md

 ### Current PhD students

-- Nora Alalyani: 'Reproducibility of one-way layout tests' (to start October 2019, jointly supervised by Frank Coolen).
+- Norah Alalyani: 'Reproducibility of one-way layout tests' (to start October 2019, jointly supervised by Frank Coolen).

 - Abdulrahman Aldawsari: 'New developments in parametric bootstrap' (to start October 2019, jointly supervised by Frank Coolen).